doga/podcatcher/1. Resolve ERB markup/README.txt

 Concurrency is not handled: simultaneous executions of this program should target different directories.

+As of version 4, the default target directory is ~/.<%= name %> instead of the current directory.

-Visit https://github.com/doga/<%= name %> for more information.
+Visit <%= homepage %> for more information.

 Installation